MapsPeople/docs/collections/_android/v3/tutorials/locationclusteringlocationclusteringfragment.md

 Create a method `setupMapsIndoors` that:

-* Sets the API key to the desired solution.
+* Sets the API key to the desired Solution.
 * Sets the Google API key (required by our routing provider).
 * Instantiates MapControl.
 * Enables clustering.